Nazi Germany: Reich economics

 The most pressing economic matter the Nazis initially faced was the 30 per cent national unemployment rate.
-Economist Dr. Hjalmar Schacht, President of the Reichsbank and Minister of Economics, created a scheme for deficit financing in May 1933.
+The economist Hjalmar Schacht, President of the Reichsbank and Minister of Economics, created a scheme for deficit financing in May 1933.
 Capital projects were paid for with the issuance of promissory notes called Mefo bills.
 When the notes were presented for payment, the Reichsbank printed money.
 Hitler and his economic team expected that the upcoming territorial expansion would provide the means of repaying the soaring national debt.
 Schacht's administration achieved a rapid decline in the unemployment rate, the largest of any country during the Great Depression.
 Economic recovery was uneven, with reduced hours of work and erratic availability of necessities, leading to disenchantment with the regime as early as 1934.

-In October 1933, the Junkers Aircraft Works was expropriated.
+In October 1933 the Junkers Aircraft Works was expropriated.
 In concert with other aircraft manufacturers and under the direction of Aviation Minister Göring, production was ramped up.
 From a workforce of 3,200 people producing 100 units per year in 1932, the industry grew to employ a quarter of a million workers manufacturing over 10,000 technically advanced aircraft annually less than ten years later.

 An elaborate bureaucracy was created to regulate imports of raw materials and finished goods with the intention of eliminating foreign competition in the German marketplace and improving the nation's balance of payments.
 The Nazis encouraged the development of synthetic replacements for materials such as oil and textiles.
 As the market was experiencing a glut and prices for petroleum were low, in 1933 the Nazi government made a profit-sharing agreement with IG Farben, guaranteeing them a 5 per cent return on capital invested in their synthetic oil plant at Leuna.
 Any profits in excess of that amount would be turned over to the Reich.
 By 1936, Farben regretted making the deal, as excess profits were by then being generated.
 In another attempt to secure an adequate wartime supply of petroleum, Germany intimidated Romania into signing a trade agreement in March 1939.

 Major public works projects financed with deficit spending included the construction of a network of Autobahnen and providing funding for programmes initiated by the previous government for housing and agricultural improvements.
 To stimulate the construction industry, credit was offered to private businesses and subsidies were made available for home purchases and repairs.
 On the condition that the wife would leave the workforce, a loan of up to 1,000 Reichsmarks could be accessed by young couples of Aryan descent who intended to marry, and the amount that had to be repaid was reduced by 25 per cent for each child born.
 The caveat that the woman had to remain unemployed outside the home was dropped by 1937 due to a shortage of skilled labourers.